glennDittmann/glennDittmann/README.md

 - 👋 Hi, I’m Glenn (@glennDittmann)
 - 👀 I’m interested in Computer Graphics, Game Design & Web
-- 🌱 I’m currently learning Nederlands, so tandems are very welcome!
 - 📫 How to reach me: leave a mail at glenn.dittmann@posteo.de